Explorer9/lambda_parse_to_s3_test/llmvsslm.md

 **SLMs Excel At:** Focused, repetitive tasks with clear constraints where efficiency, cost, and deployment flexibility outweigh the need for broad capabilities

 **LLMs Excel At:** Complex, open-ended tasks requiring reasoning, creativity, and broad knowledge where capability matters more than resource efficiency

+SLMs are like a specialized power tool - a nail gun, circular saw, or drill

+Excellent at specific jobs they're designed for
+Fast, efficient, reliable for repetitive tasks Lightweight, portable, easy to use
+Affordable for most people

+LLMs are like a master craftsman with a full workshop

+Can handle complex, custom projects
+Adapts to unusual situations and unexpected problems Expensive to hire, but worth it for intricate work Brings deep expertise and creative problem-solving

+You wouldn't hire a master craftsman to hammer 1,000 identical nails, and you wouldn't use just a nail gun to build custom furniture.